 Christine joined College Council in October 2012.

 Christine qualified as a solicitor in 1980 and has spent the greater part of her career as a partner of one of Surrey’s leading law firms.
 As Head of the Business Services Group in that firm, she was responsible for its development into one of the largest in Surrey.

 She has always taken a special interest in education and is highly regarded as an adviser to independent schools.
-Christine acts for a large senior and preparatory schools in London and the South East, regularly speaking at conferences and events for the sector.
+Christine acts for large senior and preparatory schools in London and the south-east, regularly speaking at conferences and events for the sector.

 Mr Majid Hawa

 Majid is an Honorary Fellow of the College.
 He joined College Council in 2011.